 Are there any conditions?

-Make sure you read the full terms and conditions in section 5 of the policy document as there are some conditions.
+Make sure you read the full terms and conditions in section 5 of the policy document as there are some exclusions.
 These include the following:

-- where you do not allow sufficient time for your public transport to arrive on schedule at your departure point the protection won't apply
+- If you fail to allow sufficient time for the public transport to arrive on schedule and deliver you to your departure point

 What about connecting flights?